 In 2008, the IRS issued guidance regarding the tax treatment of stock distributions paid by a REIT.
 Under that guidance as subsequently updated by the IRS a REIT may pay up to 90% of a distribution in common stock for distributions declared on or before December 31, 2012, with respect to taxable years ending on or before December 31, 2011.
 It is possible that these time periods will be further extended.
 To maintain our qualification as a REIT, we are required each year to distribute to stockholders at least 90% of our net taxable income after certain adjustments.
 We paid our quarterly dividends in 2009 in a combination of cash and shares of common stock, with the cash limited to 10% of the total first quarter dividend and 20% of the total second, third and fourth quarter dividends.
-In February 2010, we paid the first quarterly dividend on our common stock for 2010 in the amount of \$0.60 per share, entirely in cash.
+We have paid all of our quarterly dividends in 2010 entirely in cash.
 Future dividends are determined in the discretion of our board of directors and depend on actual and projected cash flow, financial condition, funds from operations, earnings, capital requirements, the annual REIT distribution requirements, contractual prohibitions or other restrictions, applicable law and such other factors as our board of directors deems relevant.